zzhdbw/Spark-TTS/README.md

     --prompt_speech_path "path/to/prompt_audio"
 ```

-**UI Usage**
+**Web UI Usage**

-You can start the UI interface by running `python webui.py`, which allows you to perform Voice Cloning and Voice Creation.
+You can start the UI interface by running `python webui.py --device 0`, which allows you to perform Voice Cloning and Voice Creation.
 Voice Cloning supports uploading reference audio or directly recording the audio.

 | **Voice Cloning** | **Voice Creation** |